havelund/fme-industry/README.md

 Create a folder `fme_industry_website`, and perform all the following instructions in that folder.

-First create a local copy of this repository:
+First clone a local copy of this repository:

 ```
   git clone https://github.com/havelund/fme-industry.git